fbcmuncie/fbcmuncie_website/content/worship.md

 ---
 title: "Worship"
-description: Coming up in Worship
+description: Join us for Worship at First Baptist Church
 menu: "about"
 layout: worship
-people:
-  - Chris Hill
 ---